Senator Howard H. Baker Sr.

 Capping a distinguished public-service career as senator, presidential advisor and ambassador, Howard H. Baker Jr. returned in February 2005 to Baker, Donelson, Bearman, Caldwell & Berkowitz, PC, the law firm his grandfather founded and where he formerly practiced with his father, the late U.S. Rep. Howard H. Baker.
 After more than 60 years as an attorney and public servant, Senator Baker is remembered as a leader and a bridge-builder.
 Known as “The Great Conciliator,” he left an indelible mark.
+He founded the Howard Baker Forum and it continues to this day in his legacy.

 Senator Howard H. Baker Sr.